 Description: Assignee sought to recover $245,923 from firm’s insurance company client, alleging that prior insurance premiums payments by assignor were in fact preferential payments and therefore recoverable.
 Through discovery, law firm established that the payments in question were made in the usual, customary and ordinary course of business and were therefore not recoverable by assignee.
 The settlement amount was a sum far less than the attorney’s fees and costs our client would have incurred by continuing litigation.

 $143,404 Assignment Order Against Successfully Defended

-Description: Financial institution obtained a Sister-State Judgment of $135,000 against the firm’s client, a beneficiary of two (2) Ohio Trusts then residing in California.
-The financial institution sought assign the ’s in the trusts and issuing an order restraining the beneficiary from otherwise disposing of her right to payment under the trusts.
+Description: Financial institution obtained a sister-state judgment of $135,000 against the firm’s client, a beneficiary of two (2) Ohio Trusts then residing in California.
+The financial institution sought to assign the trusts and issuing an order restraining the beneficiary from otherwise disposing of her right to payment under the trusts.

 The appellate court also rejected the financial institution’s further arguments that it was permitted to seek an order requiring the beneficiary to turn over funds the trustee had already distributed to the beneficiary, agreeing with the trial court that funds already in the possession of the beneficiary were not subject to relief sought by the financial institution, but by other methods.

-As a result of the firm’s successful opposition to the motion and the successful appelno enforcement of the judgment was permitted against the
+As a result of the firm’s successful opposition to the motion and the successful enforcement of the judgment was permitted.

 To review the entire published opinion:

 FirstMerit Bank, N.A. v.
 Reese, 242 Cal.
 App.
 4th 408 (Cal.
 App.
 4th Dist.
 2015)

 $101,760 Default Judgment Set Aside; Affirmed On Appeal